Ameth/docs/src/guide/scaling-up/testing.md

 # Testing

-## Why Test?
+## ¿Por qué hacer pruebas?

 Automated tests help you and your team build complex Vue applications quickly and confidently by preventing regressions and encouraging you to break apart your application into testable functions, modules, classes, and components.
 As with any application, your new Vue app can break in many ways, and it's important that you can catch these issues and fix them before releasing.

-In this guide, we'll cover basic terminology and provide our recommendations on which tools to choose for your Vue 3 application.
+In this guide, we'll cover basic terminology and provide our Recomendacións on which tools to choose for your Vue 3 application.

 There is one Vue-specific section covering composables.
 See [Testing Composables](#testing-composables) below for more details.

-## When to Test
+## Cuándo Probar

 Start testing early!
 We recommend you begin writing tests as soon as you can.
 The longer you wait to add tests to your application, the more dependencies your application will have, and the harder it will be to start.

-## Testing Types
+## Tipos de Pruebas

 When designing your Vue application's testing strategy, you should leverage the following testing types: